+44 131 451 8250

 The 2020 National Student Survey results placed chemical engineering at Heriot-Watt as 1st in Scotland and 5th in the UK, based on students’ overall satisfaction with our programmes.

 The Times and Sunday Times Good University Guide 2021 ranked Heriot-Watt University as 1st in Scotland and 4th in the UK for Chemical Engineering.

 Our BEng in Chemical Engineering provides students with both the theory and practical application expected by industry.
 We have strong links with professional communities, allowing us to enhance the career prospects of our graduates.

-Our course gives you a sound understanding of both the chemical and process engineering fundamentals that you need to become a professional chartered engineer.
+Our BEng programme gives you a sound understanding of both the chemical and process engineering fundamentals that you need to become a professional engineer.
 In addition to a grounding in science, maths and engineering, our students acquire practical abilities that are highly sought after by industry.

-The BEng course is a four-year degree which shares the same first three years with the MEng programme.
-You choose which route to follow at the end of your 3rd year, giving you flexibility to decide which degree best suits your career ambitions.
+The BEng in Chemical Engineering is a four-year degree which can include an additional 5th year of study, resulting in the programme becoming a more advanced MEng degree.
+You will choose which route to follow at the end of your 4th year, giving you the flexibility to decide which degree best suits your career ambitions.

 Facilities and labs